My dog suffered from Black Walnut toxicity. Learn how to protect your animals.

 For those of you who do not know, Thor is my Black English Labrador Retriever.
 Jeannie, my girlfriend, brought him home from a professional breeder.
 She actually did this without my knowledge because I was still hurting over the loss of Dakota Sunrise, a yellow lab she had taken in who had been badly abused and mistreated.

 We have a huge backyard for the dogs to play in.
 We also have a tan-colored Cairn Terrier.
 Because we live in a court, our larger yard is bordered by five, count 'em, five other yards.
 One individual (isn't there always one) has seemingly never taken care of her trees.
 In one corner of her yard is a very tall and strong Black Walnut tree.

 If you're not sure what sort of tree this is, it produces green fruits that contain the walnut.
-They actually look very much like crab apples but are very solid and can be deadly if they hit you from a great height.
-In fact, on two occasions I have heard them fall and take a window out of another neighbor's shed!
+They actually look very much like crab apples, but they are very solid and can be deadly if they hit you from a great height.
+In fact, on two occasions, I have heard them fall and take a window out of another neighbor's shed!
 That same neighbor had to call a tree company on another occasion because this woman's foliage was leaning over their house and was beginning to topple.

 After recognizing Thor's proclivity towards playing with the Black Walnuts, I made every effort to remove them from my yard.
 Toward the end of summer, they begin to drop and it becomes a nonstop rain of destruction!
 I was still working at the time, so I couldn't be as on top of the situation as I would have liked.